okteto/blog-proposals/deploying-a-django-app-on-okteto.md

     $ pip install django

-Running `django-admin`.
+With Django installed, go ahead and run the  `django-admin` command.
+This command is provided by Django to help bootstrap your project, creating essential directories and files to get started.

     $ django-admin startproject simple_rbas

-`django-admin` is a command provided by Django to help bootstrap your project, creating essential directories and files to get started.

 Navigate into the new project created;